sayedhfatimi/the-contemplative-path-posts/2025-09-09-the-distance-between-events/post.md

 Some physicists have long entertained the thought: what if an antiparticle is nothing more than a particle moving backwards in time?
 Feynman sketched it on paper as if it were no more mysterious than a change of sign, a reversal in the axis of a diagram.
 But if this interpretation holds truth beyond metaphor, what does it mean to speak of such a reversal?

-What is “backwards” if time itself is not fundamental?
+What is "backwards" if time itself is not fundamental?
 If time is only the measure of distance between changes, then to move backwards through it would mean what—reversing the order of states, unravelling the distance already traversed?
 Is antimatter truly retracing steps across a dimension, or is it simply tracing a mirror-pattern of change that we mistake for reversal?

-And if matter moves “forwards” and antimatter “backwards,” who is to say which direction is the original?
-Might both be illusions born from our perspective, the symmetry of two currents in a river where “upstream” and “downstream” are words of the observer, not qualities of the water itself?
+And if matter moves "forwards" and antimatter "backwards," who is to say which direction is the original?
+Might both be illusions born from our perspective, the symmetry of two currents in a river where "upstream" and "downstream" are words of the observer, not qualities of the water itself?

 CPT symmetry promises invariance when we flip charge, flip space, flip time.
 But if time is not a real dimension, then what are we flipping?
 Perhaps not time itself, but the order of event-distance, the sequence of changes.
 Could it be that antimatter does not inhabit a different kind of time, but only lives out the same distances in reverse correlation?

-And if so, is the true mystery not that antimatter moves backwards, but that we ever believed “forwards” had meaning at all?
+And if so, is the true mystery not that antimatter moves backwards, but that we ever believed "forwards" had meaning at all?

 ## Can We Rebuild Physics Without Time?